ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  EMPLOYEES' RETIREMENT SYSTEM.
   (C) "CREDITABLE SERVICE" SHALL INCLUDE ANY AND ALL SERVICES  PERFORMED AS  A  SHERIFF,  UNDERSHERIFF  OR DEPUTY SHERIFF, OR CORRECTION OFFICER.
- CREDIT FOR SERVICE AS A MEMBER OR OFFICER OF THE STATE POLICE  OR  AS  A PAID  FIREMAN,  POLICEMAN OR OFFICER OF ANY ORGANIZED FIRE DEPARTMENT OR POLICE FORCE OR DEPARTMENT OF ANY  COUNTY,  CITY,  VILLAGE,  TOWN,  FIRE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05836-02-3
+  LBD05836-03-4
- A. 7601  2
+ A. 7601--A  2

- DISTRICT  OR  POLICE  DISTRICT,  SHALL  ALSO  BE DEEMED TO BE CREDITABLE SERVICE AND SHALL BE INCLUDED IN COMPUTING YEARS OF  TOTAL  SERVICE  FOR RETIREMENT PURSUANT TO THIS SECTION, PROVIDED SUCH SERVICE WAS PERFORMED
+ CREDIT FOR SERVICE AS A MEMBER OR OFFICER OF THE STATE POLICE  OR  AS  A PAID  FIREMAN,  POLICEMAN OR OFFICER OF ANY ORGANIZED FIRE DEPARTMENT OR POLICE FORCE OR DEPARTMENT OF ANY  COUNTY,  CITY,  VILLAGE,  TOWN,  FIRE DISTRICT  OR  POLICE  DISTRICT,  SHALL  ALSO  BE DEEMED TO BE CREDITABLE SERVICE AND SHALL BE INCLUDED IN COMPUTING YEARS OF  TOTAL  SERVICE  FOR RETIREMENT PURSUANT TO THIS SECTION, PROVIDED SUCH SERVICE WAS PERFORMED